zerasul/genesis-code/README.md

 Genesis-Code is a Visual Studio Code Extension for Sega Genesis/ Mega Drive development.
 This extension is created for use with the [SGDK](https://github.com/Stephane-D/SGDK)/[GENDEV](https://github.com/kubilus1/gendev) projects for create homebrew games for the Sega 16 bits console.

+For more information, see [Genesis Code Documentation Web Page](https://zerasul.github.io/genesis-code-docs/)

 ## Features

 With this extension, you can use easily a few commands for help you create awesome games.
 This extension adds the following commands: